Helping dogs feel safe, calm, and understood

 The Adrenaline Scale:

-Calm, clear, confident leadership through eye contact, safe exposure, and connection—instead of force or correction.
+Calm Leadership: through eye contact, safe exposure, and connection—instead of force or correction.

 For less than the cost of one private lesson with Jodi,